 Although the majority of British flowers are sold during the summer months: flowers can be grown in Britain all year round.
 Scented Narcissi start to come out of Cornwall and the Scillies in October: tulips from Lincolnshire are in the shops for Christmas.
 Many of our members are skilled at forming gorgeous winter foliage, scented shrubs and the winter flowers into amazing displays during the shortest days.

-Flowers from the Farm brings together all these growers and florists and provides local meetings and events: we encourage our members to come together to build displays at all the big flower shows: we hold workshops to improve members’ skills and – equally importantly – we are the place where you’ll make friends with like-minded people who will become your new work colleagues.
+Flowers from the Farm brings together all these growers and florists and provides local meetings [watch a recent North East meeting HERE] and events: we encourage our members to come together to build displays at all the big flower shows: we hold workshops to improve members’ skills and – equally importantly – we're the place where you’ll make friends with like-minded people who will become your new work colleagues.